 Voodoo lilies are exotic tropical plants, and they’re really fun to grow!
-It’s not difficult, but voodoo lily care is a bit different than it is for most plants.
-In this post, you will learn all kinds of fun voodoo lily facts, and find everything you need to know about how to grow voodoo lilies.
+It’s not difficult, but their care is a bit different than you may be used to.
+In this post, you will learn everything you need to know about how to grow voodoo lilies.

 When I got my voodoo lily bulb from a friend several years ago, she gave me a warning.
 She said one day, you’ll walk into your basement and wonder what died down there.
-That means your voodoo lily is in bloom.
+That means it is in bloom.

 Oooo, it sounded so mysterious… I had no idea what to expect.
-To be honest, I was a little nervous about the putrid smell, but I couldn’t wait to see the voodoo flower!
+To be honest, I was a little nervous about the putrid smell, but I couldn’t wait to see the fantastic flower!

 The first couple of years, nothing grew but foliage.
-Then, finally one winter, my voodoo lily started to bloom for the first time.
-I was elated when I realized it was starting to flower!
-I checked my plant every day, watching the flower spike grow taller, skinnier and more intriguing.
+Then finally one winter, my voodoo lily started to bloom for the first time.

-Finally, the voodoo lily flower opened and… well, she was NOT kidding about the smell.
-The stench from the flower only lasted a few days, and it wasn’t too overpowering.
+Finally, it opened and… well, she was NOT kidding about the smell.
+The stench only lasted a few days, and it wasn’t too overpowering.

 But the smell was strong enough to make me think twice (and gag a little) every time I walked into the basement.
 Haha!
 Totally worth it for this Ah-mazing flower though!